sadreazami/ResFall/README.md

 H. Sadreazami, M. Bolic and S. Rajan, Residual Network-based Supervised Learning of Remotely Sensed Fall Incidents using Ultra-wideband Radar, ISCAS, 2019.

-If you find the script helpful, please cite the the paper.
+If you find the script helpful, please cite the above paper.

 Contact me if you have questions.